Bridgend

 Ferrari's Coffee logo

-Ferrari's Coffee traces its roots to Vittorio Ferrari, an Italian who settled in South Wales in the early twentieth century and built a following for his espresso blends.
-The business remained a local operation for decades until 2018, when new owners Yash and Rakhi took over a struggling roastery and invested in a purpose-built site in Bridgend.
+Ferrari's Coffee traces back to 1927, when Vittorio Ferrari settled in South Wales from Italy and built a following for his espresso blends.
+The business operated locally for decades until 2018, when Yash and Rakhi took over a struggling roastery and invested in a purpose-built facility.

 At a glance